We have a range of facilities for geochemical experimentation and preparation of rock, sediment and water samples for chemical analysis.

 Our main geochemical preparation laboratory is equipped with three fume hoods and space for both geochemical experimentation and preparation of rock, sediment and water samples for chemical analysis.
 A Milli-Q Academic pure water system produces 18.2MΩ water for analytical and experimental geochemistry.

-To service analytical requirements, the laboratory houses a FluxyTM system for automated preparation of solid samples by lithium metaborate fusion and acid dissolution.
-Space and equipment is available in the laboratory for preparation and analysis of samples.
+To service analytical requirements, the laboratory houses a Claisse M4 fusion system for automated preparation of solid samples by lithium metaborate fusion and acid dissolution.
+Space and equipment are available in the laboratory for preparation and analysis of samples, including Edwards freeze dryer, Heraeus Megafuge 16 centrifuge, Miele professional glassware washer etc.

 We have a small equipment room which contains one four-figure and two five-figure analytical balances for precise and accurate weighing of samples for analysis.
-In addition the room houses a Perkin Elmer Lambda2 UV-vis spectrometer for colourimetric analysis as well as chromatography systems.
+In addition, the room houses a Cary 60 Ultraviolet-Visible (UV-Vis) spectrophotometer.

-A Perkin Elmer Autosystem Gas Chromatograph equipped with a thermal conductivity detector is set up for permanent gas analysis (i.e. H2, O2, CH4).
+A Perkin Elmer Autosystem Gas Chromatograph equipped with flame ionization detector (FID) and thermal conductivity detector (TCD) is set up for Natural gas analysis (H2, CO2, CH4 etc.)

-A Dionex DX-80 Ion Chromatograph provides fully automated analysis of anions (Fluoride, Chloride, Bromide, Nitrite, Nitrate, Phosphate and Sulphate) in natural water samples.
+A Dionex ICS-5000+ Ion Chromatograph provides fully automated analysis of anions (Fluoride, Chloride, Bromide, Nitrite, Nitrate, Phosphate and Sulphate etc) and cations (sodium, potassium, ammonium etc) in water samples.